PrestaShop/prestashop-specs/Order Page View.md

 **If the order’s status** is considered **as paid then before adding a transaction** the user has to specify in **which generated invoices from a droplist** it will be added.

 When the status accepted (waiting for payment) you can change the currency of the order with a drop list.

+If the shop has different currencies, a droplist of shop's currencies is displayed to change the order currency.
+The change rate is based the latest conversion rate save by the shop.